Eyesore123/Eyesore123/README.md

 - 👀 Hobbies: coding, reading, gaming, calisthenics, anime/manga.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
   I want to start my own software business one day.
 Until then, I'll try to make new projects consistently and add them here.
 - 💞️ I’m not looking to do any collabs at the moment, but you're free to send me feedback after taking a look at my projects.
+More projects coming soon.
 Thanks.
 - 📫 How to reach me: email me at joni.a.putkinen@gmail.com.

 <!---